-- a.
-Regulatory requirements on harassment and sexual misconduct in effect in England from August 2025 - b.
-Most students are uncomfortable with staff student relationships
+Regulatory requirements on harassment and sexual misconduct in effect in England from August 2025

-- Work with employers and students' unions, drawing on peer-reviewed research to develop professional boundaries between staff and students - Seek policies to prohibit staff from entering intimate relationships with students for whom they have current or potential teaching, learning, or pastoral responsibilities, including: - Comprehensive, intersectional training and awareness raising on professional boundaries and preventing sexual harassment across academic hierarchies (including between staff) - Development of training for staff handling disclosures.
+- b.
+Most students are uncomfortable with staff student relationships HESC resolves to: - Consult with UCU's equalities standing committees and anti-casualisation committee, NUS, 1752 Group, and other relevant specialist and survivor organisations - ii.
+Call branches to: - Work with employers and students' unions, drawing on peer-reviewed research to develop professional boundaries between staff and students - Seek policies to prohibit staff from entering intimate relationships with students for whom they have current or potential teaching, learning, or pastoral responsibilities, including: - Comprehensive, intersectional training and awareness raising on professional boundaries and preventing sexual harassment across academic hierarchies (including between staff) - Development of training for staff handling disclosures.